 Examples of AI augmentations are semi self-driving vehicles, AI Assistants like Siri, and writing correction software like Grammarly.
 These technologies are not designed to replace humans rather they are designed to augment us.

-With all that has happened this year, I feel more confident to say that 2023 is going to be a better year than 2020 for artificial intelligence stocks and 5G stocks.
+With all that has happened last year, I feel more confident to say that 2024 is going to be a better year than 2023 for artificial intelligence stocks and autonomous driving stocks.
 If anything the pandemic, in many ways, fast-tracked the adoption of numerous artificial intelligence technologies.

 The artificial intelligence market is one of those markets for growth-seeking investors who love to invest in dividend-paying stocks.

 If you are looking to invest in artificial intelligence dividend stocks, here are 7 best AI dividend-paying stocks to consider: